hafiz-huzaifa-waqas/Decode-labs_Projects/README.md

 The workflow covers the complete data analytics pipeline, including data preprocessing, exploratory data analysis (EDA), feature engineering, visualization, and machine learning model evaluation.

+**Internship Acknowledgment**

+This project was completed as part of a Virtual Internship Program offered by DecodeLabs.
+The internship provided practical exposure to real-world data analytics and machine learning workflows, enabling the application of theoretical concepts to solve business-oriented problems using industry-standard tools and techniques.

 ## Dataset Features

 The dataset includes information related to: